Independence Day (1996 film): Box office

-One of the film's creatures on the cover of the July 1, 1996, issue of Time.

 Independence Day was the highest-grossing film of 1996, surpassing both Twister and Mission: Impossible.
 The film had its preview screenings on July 2, 1996, grossing $11.1 million from 2,433 theaters.
-At that point, it had the biggest pre-opening of any film, breaking the six-year record held by Die Hard 2.
+At that point, it had the biggest pre-opening of any film, breaking the record held by Die Hard 2 six years earlier.
 The next day on July 3, the film officially opened to the public with $17.4 million.
 During its second day of release, it earned $17.3 million, which made it the highest Thursday gross, holding this record for six years until it was taken by Star Wars: Episode II – Attack of the Clones in 2002.
 This was also the highest non-sequel Thursday gross, which would last until the opening of Transformers in 2007.
 Independence Day earned $104.3 million in its opening week, including $96.1 million during its five-day holiday opening, and $50.2 million during its opening weekend.
-The film stayed in the number-one spot for three consecutive weeks before being displaced by A Time to Kill.
+Upon its opening, the film reached the number-one spot, beating out The Nutty Professor and Phenomenon.
+It stayed at the top of the box office for three consecutive weeks before being displaced by A Time to Kill.
 Moreover, it beat Terminator 2: Judgment Days record for largest five-day Wednesday gross of any film, as well as the biggest July opening weekend.
 The combined total for the five-day Wednesday opening with ticket sales increased to $190 million, dethroning the $158.6 million record formerly held by Toy Story.
-In addition, the film had the second-highest opening weekend of any movie, behind Batman Forever.
+In addition, the film had the second-highest opening weekend of all time, behind Batman Forever.
 All three figures broke records set by Jurassic Park three years earlier, whose successor, The Lost World: Jurassic Park, claimed all three records when it was released in 1997.
 That same year, Men in Black surpassed Independence Day for highest July opening weekend and largest three-day Fourth of July opening weekend.
 Despite this, the film would continue to hold the record for having the highest five-day Fourth of July Wednesday opening until Men in Black II in 2002.